APIs & Integration Strategy

 JavaScript:

 Another crucial feature when implementing APIs using Microservices is the ability to integrate with legacy systems.
-This type of feature requires a specific framework that implements the standards of business integration (EAI patterns); the recommendation in this case is to use the Java Apache Camel framework.
+This essential capability necessitates a dedicated framework that adheres to the standards of business integration, commonly known as EAI patterns.
+In this scenario, leveraging the Java Apache Camel framework for optimal legacy system integration is recommended.

-After implementing the Microservices package and making sure it is ready, one should implement it so that it is available for use.
-The most recommended strategy is to use PaaS services (Platform as a service) to implement the Microservices packages.
-That is because this type of service offers some very interesting features like:
+After implementing the Microservices package and ensuring it is ready, one should implement it to be available for use.
+The most commonly recommended strategy is to use PaaS (Platform as a service) to implement the Microservices packages.
+That is because this type of service offers some exciting features like:

 • Use of containers